Time travel: Experimental results

 The physicists Günter Nimtz and Alfons Stahlhofen, of the University of Koblenz, claim to have violated Einstein's theory of relativity by transmitting photons faster than the speed of light.
 They say they have conducted an experiment in which microwave photons traveled "instantaneously" between a pair of prisms that had been moved up to 3 ft apart, using a phenomenon known as quantum tunneling.
 Nimtz told New Scientist magazine: "For the time being, this is the only violation of special relativity that I know of."
 However, other physicists say that this phenomenon does not allow information to be transmitted faster than light.
-Aephraim Steinberg, a quantum optics expert at the University of Toronto, Canada, uses the analogy of a train traveling from Chicago to New York, but dropping off train cars at each station along the way, so that the center of the train moves forward at each stop; in this way, the speed of the center of the train exceeds the speed of any of the individual cars.
+Aephraim M. Steinberg, a quantum optics expert at the University of Toronto, Canada, uses the analogy of a train traveling from Chicago to New York, but dropping off train cars at each station along the way, so that the center of the train moves forward at each stop; in this way, the speed of the center of the train exceeds the speed of any of the individual cars.

 Shengwang Du claims in a peer-reviewed journal to have observed single photons' precursors, saying that they travel no faster than c in a vacuum.
 His experiment involved slow light as well as passing light through a vacuum.
 He generated two single photons, passing one through rubidium atoms that had been cooled with a laser (thus slowing the light) and passing one through a vacuum.
 Both times, apparently, the precursors preceded the photons' main bodies, and the precursor traveled at c in a vacuum.
 According to Du, this implies that there is no possibility of light traveling faster than c and, thus, no possibility of violating causality.